kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 * unit test
 * and more...

-Whenever an event related to your artifact happens, and you want to report it as evidence, you need to tell Kosli which artifact the evidence refers to.
+Whenever an event related to your artifact happens, and you want to report it as evidence, you need to tell Kosli (using our CLI) which artifact the evidence refers to.
 You can do it in two ways:

 1. You can use `--artifact-type` flag and provide an artifact as an argument to evidence reporting commands (given artifact needs to be available from the location the command is run, so it can be used to calculate artifacts [fingerprint](/kosli_overview/what_is_kosli/#fingerprints));
 2. You can use `--fingerprint` (or `--sha256` for older versions of Kosli CLI) to provide a previously calculated fingerprint of an artifact.